-Table 22 - Troubleshooting
+Table 18 - Troubleshooting

-PROBLEM POTENTIAL CAUSE SOLUTION SD not powering on Is SW1 in the off position?
-Locate SW1, next to fuses F2 and F3.
-Make sure the switch is in the UP position.
-See Figure 32 on next page for location.
-Is a fault code indicated?
+PROBLEM POTENTIAL CAUSE SOLUTION Is a fault code indicated?
 Based on the fault code, resolve any factors that are likely causing the fault.
 Clear the fault by pressing both arrow keys on the keypad or by cycling input power OFF/ON.
 Are the remote switches AUX1 and AUX2 closed?
 Check the status of the switches or jumpers connected to AUX1 and AUX2 on the Control Terminals.
 The LCD display indicates the status of AUX terminals in the default display mode.
 All AUX terminals must be closed for the motor to run in AUTO mode.
-Mater net rupping Are the signals to the Control Terminals corrupted?
+Motor not running Are the signals to the Control Terminals corrupted?
 Shielded cable is required for AUX terminal switch leads longer than 20 ft.
 Regular wire will induce capacitance in the line and corrupt control signals.
 Shielded cable is recommended for all Control signal cables.
 Motor not running Is the keypad in MAN or OFF mode?
 The keypad will override signals on the Control Terminals when OFF or MAN is selected.
 Keypad must be in AUTO mode for external control signals to control the motor.
 Is the maximum frequency set at 0 Hz?
 Check the maximum frequency by using the keypad to navigate MAIN MENU>CHANGE PARAMETER VALUES>OPERATING PARAMETERS>MAX FREQUENCY.
 Are the input terminals L1 and L2 energized?
 Green LED D9 on the Master Control printed wiring board should be on to indicate board is powered.
 Green flashing D16 indicates the program is running.
 If no LEDs are lit on the PWB, check the main input fuses or breaker.
 Check the secondary circuit fuses.
-See Figure 33 , Fuse Location Motor is turning the wrong direction Phase sequence on output terminals U/T1, V/T2, W/T3 is out of order Swap any two of the three motor leads on the output terminals.
+See Figure 17 , Fuse Location Motor is turning the wrong direction Phase sequence on output terminals U/T1, V/T2, W/T3 is out of order Swap any two of the three motor leads on the output terminals.
 Real Time Clock (RTC) clearing or not providing fault time stamps Is the battery dead?
-Replace CR2032 battery, located on Control Board beneath graphic display.
+(2XD only) Replace CR2032 battery, located on Control Board beneath graphic display.